Specialist hotels for blind and partially sighted people

 If you are feeling a bit more adventurous, you can go on an activity holiday which could include activities such as rambling and walking, creative and cultural courses, sensory experiences or sports.
 There are a number of different providers of activity holidays for people with sight loss, both across the UK and further afield, for example:

-- Torch holiday and retreat centre, a family-run retreat in the West Sussex countryside.
-With secluded grounds and wonderful views of the South Downs they offer a selection of diverse holidays including book weeks, activity weeks, craft and music.
+Torch holiday and retreat centre, a family-run retreat in the West Sussex countryside.
+With secluded grounds and wonderful views of the South Downs, it offers a selection of diverse holidays including book weeks, activity weeks, craft and music.

-- Traveleyes is a UK-based company specialising in providing holidays for blind and partially sighted people who want to explore worldwide destinations, with independence, flexibility and freedom.
-They offer a range of UK breaks, sun holidays, cruises and long-haul escorted tours.
+Traveleyes is a UK-based company specialising in providing holidays for blind and partially sighted people who want to explore worldwide destinations, with independence, flexibility and freedom.
+It offers a range of UK breaks, sun holidays, cruises and long-haul escorted tours.

 Providing holidays for blind and partially sighted customers